TangChr/implied.dk/_posts/2015-11-29-wordpress-php-sessions.markdown

 In order to solve this issue, I thought to myself, what if I wrote a plugin?
 And in case you are wondering, I did write a plugin!

-#### Install the plugin
-To install the plugin just create a PHP-file (e.g. *session-activator.php*) in the plugins-folder (usually /wp-content/plugins) and paste the following code into that file.
-Log in to the Control Panel and activate the plugin.

 ```php
 <?php
 /*